Fabrice Nsakala

-Career
+Club career

 Troyes

 Born in Le Blanc-Mesnil, Seine-Saint-Denis, Nsakala began his football career at AS Bondy.
 He spent four years in the club's youth system before departing the Parisian suburbs and joining Troyes AC in Aube.
 After excelling in the club's academy and earning youth international caps, Nsakala was called up to the senior team by manager Ludovic Batelli.
 He made his professional debut on 9 September 2008 in the team's Coupe de la Ligue match against Angers.
 Nsakala appeared as a substitute in the match with Troyes recording a 2–1 victory.
 Three days later, he made his league debut in the team's 2–1 defeat to Clermont again appearing as a substitute.
 On 19 September 2008, Nsakala made his first professional start playing 62 minutes in a 1–0 loss to Lens.
 He remained a fixture in the first-team for the remainder of the season often in a substitute's role.
 On 7 March 2009, Nsakala signed his first professional contract agreeing to a three-year deal until June 2012.

 For the 2009–10 season, Troyes were relegated to the Championnat National and, despite playing against mostly semi-professional competition, Nsakala only featured in six league matches.
 The club immediately returned to the second division and Nsakala featured in the team's opening league match of the season against Vannes.
 He played the entire match in a 1–0 defeat.